 Building the infrastructure to scale

-When DLP’s President of Lending, Dean Kirkham, joined the team in March 2025, the lending process was refined to support consistency and streamline execution, with relationship managers taking greater ownership of deal analytics and risk assessment.
+As lending volumes increased, the internal process for evaluating and executing deals became more institutional.
+The lending process was refined to support consistency and streamline execution, with relationship managers taking greater ownership of deal analytics and risk assessment.

 Standardized tools and templates were introduced to ensure every deal was evaluated through a consistent framework, improving both discipline and efficiency.
 This created a more formalized and institutional approach to evaluating transactions and reduced the need for repeated reviews.
 An important step toward scaling our lending capabilities as DLP continues to pursue larger and more complex opportunities.